 Benett studied geology as well as fossils.
 She produced a stratigraphic section of Wiltshire's Upper Chicksgrove Quarry, and gave it to the Geological Society of London in 1815.
 She sent corrections to the Society a year later, though naturalist James Sowerby didn't credit her when he published the stratigraphic section.
 In fact, the strat section was published without her knowledge, and Benett disputed some of the conclusions Sowerby reached based on her research.
 At the same time, Benett showed little regard for the work of Sowerby and mapmaker William Smith in identifying British strata.

 When it came to fossils, the collection Benett assembled proved to be a valuable resource for her contemporary geologists and paleontologists.
-Anyone studying the region's rocks did well to visit her curiosity cabinet.
+By about 1809, anyone studying the region's rocks did well to visit her curiosity cabinet.
 It contained thousands of specimens from the Age of Reptiles, many of the fossils serving as type specimens for new species declarations.
 In a 1989 review of her collection, Arthur Bogen and Hugh Torrens observed that her collection had an impact on modern understanding of "Porifa, Coelenterata, Echinodermata, and molluscan classes Cephalopoda, Gastropoda, and Bivalvia."

 In 1831, Benett published two versions of a catalog of her fossil collection: Catalogue of the Organic Remains of the County of Wiltshire.
 The catalogs were not entirely public.
 They were printed, probably in small runs, by a provincial printer with few credentials.
 They did not wind up in bookstores.
-Instead, they were distributed to Benett's geological colleages.
+Instead, they were distributed to Benett's geological colleagues.
 Many paleontologists eventually forgot the catalogs, and Benett herself might have underestimated their value.
 But she filed copies with scientific institutions: the British Museum, the Woodwardian Museum, the Bristol Institution, even the Société Géologique in Paris. that enabled some of her names to become part of the scientific nomenclature.
 Collective amnesia about her catalogues led to some species-name priority disputes many years later.

 The second catalog she published contained specimen illustrations, and she experimented with the relatively new technology of lithography as it was more economical than copper engravings.

 In 1824, a contemporary of Benett's, Maria Graham, became the first female author in Transactions of the Geological Society, and she found herself in a public dispute with George Bellas Greenough, the Geological Society president.
-Benett's decision to publish a catalog that would only be distributed to a private network — and was shrewdly dedicated to Greenough when he was the society's vice president, — was in keeping with the time's expectations of female modesty.
+In contrast, Benett's decision to publish a catalog that would only be distributed to a private network — and was shrewdly dedicated to Greenough when he was the society's vice president, — was in keeping with the time's expectations of female modesty.
 Historian Susan Pickford writes:

 By controlling the diffusion of her works to a carefully restricted sphere, she was seen to respect the norms of female propriety and thus avoided becoming embroiled in an unseemly public dispute over the scientific legitimacy of her work, as Maria Graham had been.